Class-incremental learning: survey and performance evaluation on image classification: Class-incremental learning

 Most \mbox{class-IL} classifiers are trained with a cross-entropy loss.
 When training only on data from the current task $t$, we can consider two cross-entropy variants.
 We can consider a cross-entropy over \emph{all} classes up to the current task:

 Note that in this case, since the softmax normalization is performed over \emph{all} previously seen classes from all previous tasks, errors during training are backpropagated from all outputs -- including those which do not correspond to classes belonging to the current task.

-Instead, we can consider only network outputs for the classes belonging to the current task $t$ and define the following cross-entropy loss:
+Instead, we can consider only network outputs for the classes belonging to the current task $t$ and define the following cross-entropy loss~\cite{castro2018end, belouadah2019il2m}:

 This loss only considers the softmax-normalized predictions for classes from the \emph{current} task.
-As a consequence, errors are backpropagated only from the probabilities related to these classes from task $t$.

-When using exemplars representing data from previous tasks, it is natural to apply Eq.~\ref{eq:CE} which considers the estimated probabilities on both previous and new classes.
-However, in the results we will show that when no exemplars are used, Eq.~\ref{eq:CE2} results in significantly less catastrophic forgetting.
-Interestingly, finetuning with Eq.~\ref{eq:CE2} leads to a much stronger baseline than finetuning with Eq.~\ref{eq:CE}.
+As a consequence, errors are backpropagated only from the probabilities related to these classes from task $t$, leading to less forgetting (see Sec.~\ref{sec:baselines}).
+When using exemplars from previous tasks, it is natural to apply Eq.~\ref{eq:CE} which considers the estimated probabilities on both previous and new classes.
+However, in Sec.~\ref{sec:baselines}, we confirm that, when no exemplars are used, using the loss in Eq.~\ref{eq:CE2} results in less forgetting and a much stronger baseline than finetuning with Eq.~\ref{eq:CE}.